kristyyang/Movies/movie/README.md

 ### Test case 3: Content component(Testing Hooks)

+- Using a callback to pass the result of our custom hook in the outside scope where we want to test it.
 - We can use react-testing-library testing library to test React Hooks.

 #### Test case 3.1: Rating color